 On the surface, this may sound counterintuitive.
 If 10 people want to pay SaaStr over $1 million to sponsor the event, why would they only accept six of them?

 There are a couple of different reasons.

-First, it’s a simple mathematics equation.
+First, it’s simple math.
 There’s only so much time in the day and resources on hand.
 SaaStr (and other companies that offer high-end sponsorship packages) can only provide adequate value to so many sponsors.
-If they were to let more companies participate, the value of the package would go down.
+If they were to let more companies participate, the package wouldn’t deliver as much value.

 Second, exclusivity breeds desire.
 As humans, we always want what we can’t have.
 And we tend to feel better about ourselves when we have what others want but can’t get.
-Making your top sponsorship packages exclusive will increase the chances of people wanting to buy them.
+Making your top sponsorship packages exclusive increases the chances people want to buy them.

-Another way to use the exclusivity principle is to make certain packages “invite-only”.
-Meaning, companies can’t apply for the limited slots, they have to be invited to purchase them.
+Another way to use the exclusivity principle is to make certain packages “invite-only.”
+In other words, companies can’t apply for these limited slots.
+Instead, they have to be invited to purchase them.

-Especially if you’re planning a larger virtual conference, creating exclusivity will be key.
-The bigger the event, the more sponsorship dollars you might need, so don’t be too eager to accept every offer, prioritize the best partnership for you and your event.
+Creating exclusivity is the key — particularly if you’re planning a larger virtual conference.
+The bigger the event, the more sponsorship dollars you might need.
+Don’t be too eager to accept every offer; prioritize the best partnerships for you, your event, and your attendees.